 "Oh, I get it," I replied, having taken on board the meaning.
-"So you're saying we should fight as a last resort and not just to get what we want?"
+"So you're saying that we should fight as a last resort, and not just to get what we want?"

 An accomplished smile curved her lips and she ruffled my hair.
 I huffed, hating that it would be clipped short tomorrow.
 As much as my dark hair was messy and fell across my eyes, I had grown rather used to it.